How to Play Codenames Rules

 - Other team has 8 words to guess

-- Red Agent Cards go in front of Red Spymaster.
+- Red Agent Cards go in a stack in front of Red Spymaster.
 Blue in front of Blue spymaster

 - Double agent belongs to whichever team that starts.
 Flip to team’s colour

-- Innocent bystanders and assassin are kept in between the 2 spymasters
+- Innocent bystanders and assassin kept in between the 2 spymasters

 Teams take turns to do the following: